 CRYX ARMY COMPOSITION

 Asphyxious the Iron Lich

 1 Skarlock Thrall

 KHADORAN ARMY COMPOSITION

 1 Man-o-War unit with 1 Kapitan and 2 Troopers

 1 Man of War Kovnik

 2 Winter Guard units each with 1 Sergeant and 9 troopers

 Eiryss, Mage Hunter of Ios

+SPECIAL RULES

 See the map.
 The Umbral Cairn is a low stone dais surrounded by six (6) carved obelisks and dominates the table.
 Place the stone dais, a low stone slab approximately 5" diameter, in the center of the table.
-Next, place the six obelisks 12" from the data in a symmetrical pattern.
+Next, place the six obelisks 12" from the daiss in a symmetrical pattern.
 Use the Deviation diagram to determine the proper alignment for the obelisks.
 The obelisks are approximately 1" in diameter and 5" high.

 Any living model destroyed during play is replaced with a soul token.
 All soul tokens in play move 3" directly toward the dais during each player's maintenance phase.
 Remove any soul tokens from play that reach the dais.

 After moving, the Iron Lich or Skarlock Thrall may collect any soul tokens within 2".
 Collected soul tokens are used in the same way as those trapped by the model's Soul Cage ability.

-No additional terrain is placed in this scenario.
+SET UP No additional terrain is placed in this scenario.

-The Khador player deploys his forces within 10" of the north table edge.
+BEGINNING The Khador player deploys his forces within 10" of the north table edge.
 The Cryx player then deploys his forces within 10" of the south table edge.
+The Cryx player takes the first turn.